opengeospatial/HY_Features/section_7.md

 #### 7.4.2	The Catchment model

-The catchment model defines a logical network of catchments each intentionally represented by geometry or topology.
-The catchment model defines relationships between catchments, and between catchment and its common outlet.
-The catchment model allows for the existence of catchments to be recognized, and identifiers assigned based on inflow or outflow nodes even if stream networks, areas and boundaries are not reliably determined.
-This is sufficient to define simplified hierarchies.
-It is intended that hydrological reporting applications may use this model without the full complexity and detail of scientific catchment models.
+The catchment model (Figure 19) defines a logical network of catchments each intentionally represented by geometric shapes or by  networks built using these.
+The catchment model supports the multiple representation of a catchment and allows for the existence of catchments to be recognized, and identifiers assigned based on inflow or outflow nodes.
+This is sufficient to define a simple hierarchy (see section 6.3.1) and a topological network of catchments (see section 6.3.2), allowing to establish topological relationships between hydrometric stations located in the catchment network, without the details of stream network.

-The catchment model provides the topological concept to consider an arbitrary point on, or projected onto, the land surface as the outfall of a corresponding catchment.
-Positioned in the hydrographic network, this point provides the identifiable reference point to which alternative representations may refer.
-The logical network of catchments is the basis to  establish topological relationships between hydrometric stations without the detail of stream flow, flow conditions or cartographic interpretation.
+The catchment model provides the topological concept to consider any location on, or projected onto, the land surface as the inflow or outflow node of a corresponding catchment.
+Located in the catchment network, alternative representations may refer to that identifiable reference location.
+Using a simple linear river reference system (defined in section 7.4.4) an arbitrary location can be placed along the flowpath representation relative to such a referent.
+This supports to create a flowline network from a sequence of catchment representations 'drawn' between inflow node and outflow node.
+Special types of one- and two-dimensial geometric representations in common use in hydrology are defined to support this.

 ![Figure 19: Catchment model (UML)](figs/fig19.png)
 Figure 19: Catchment model (UML)

 ##### 7.4.2.1	Catchment representation

-The HY_CatchmentRepresentation class conceptualize the representation of the catchment by geometric data such as flowpath, catchment area, and catchment boundary, as well as toplogically by networks..With respect to geometry, the most common concepts in use in hydrology to display a catchment are defined as:
+The HY_CatchmentRepresentation class conceptualize the representation of the catchment by geometric data such as flowpath, catchment area, and catchment boundary, as well as by network cartography.
+With respect to geometry, the most common concepts in use in hydrology to display a catchment are defined as:

-•	HY_Flowpath class with respect to the linear representation,
+•	HY_Flowpath class with respect to the one-dimensional representation (curve),
-•	HY_CatchmentArea class with respect to the areal representation,
+•	HY_CatchmentArea class with respect to the two-dimensional representation ,
 •	HY_CatchmentBoundary class with respect to the boundary (polygon) representing a catchment.

 The HY_Network class is defined with respect to a high-order network to which hydrologic features participate allowing features that may or may not be connected at the representation level to be logically connected using this system.
 The hydrographic network of water bodies, the network of channels as well as the network of logically connected hydrometric stations are considered to be representation of a catchment  defined to reflect the different study areas they have.